Discover how HubSpot Marketing Hub can revolutionize social media marketing. Automate multi-channel postings and leverage AI to maximize engagement.

-As more companies have flocked toward influencer marketing in the past few years, so-called micro-influencers has gained popularity.
-A micro-influencer will have relatively little followers (between 10,000 and 100,00, but sometimes as few as 1,000), but will provide you with a far more engaged and enthusiastic audience, while costing you much less.
-Their rates, on the other hand, might range from $100 to $1,000, in exchange for access to their tens of thousands of followers.
+As more companies have flocked toward influencer marketing in the past few years, so-called micro-influencers have gained popularity as one of the social media best practices.
+A micro-influencer will have relatively few followers (between 10,000 and 100,00, but sometimes as few as 1,000) but will provide you with a far more engaged and enthusiastic audience while costing you much less.
+On the other hand, rates might range from $100 to $1,000 in exchange for access to tens of thousands of followers.
 Data also shows micro-influencers are far more trustworthy to consumers than celebrities.
-The hard part at marketing with micro-influencers, according to Forbes, is finding them.
+According to Forbes, the hard part of marketing with micro-influencers is finding them.

-Recent influencer marketing focus has been placed on quality over quantity, which is to say that finding a few impassioned followers is better than finding hordes of disinterested ones.
+Recent influencer marketing focus has been placed on quality over quantity which is to say that finding a few impassioned followers is better than finding hordes of disinterested ones.
 One study, defining micro-influencers as "individuals who work in their category or are truly knowledgeable, passionate and authentic and are seen as a trusted source," has found that "82% of consumers are 'highly likely' to follow a recommendation made by a micro–influencer, compared to 73% who are highly likely to act on a recommendation from an average person."

-It's also possible to use micro-influencers to your benefit for even less money, by simply sending them your product and encouraging them to review it.
-They are not bound to give your product a positive review, or even post about it at all, but it the effort will cost you only the time you put in to research and discover the influencer, on top the product and shipping costs.
+It's also possible to use micro-influencers to your benefit for even less money by simply sending them your product and encouraging them to review it.
+They are not bound to give your product a positive review or even post about it, but the effort will cost you only the time you put into researching and discovering the influencer, on top of the product and shipping costs.
 This sort of marketing can go a long way with influencers with relatively smaller followings, who are prone to being excited and appreciative when they receive high-quality products for free.

 “Celebrity influencers have been used so often by brands looking to promote themselves that some consumers believe they can't be taken seriously anymore,” writes one influencer-marketing agent.
 The matter of authenticity remains a critical one.
 Audiences aren't as easy to bamboozle or dazzle as the most cynical marketers might hope.
 A survey by Stackla, for instance, further demonstrates the importance of authenticity, finding that "60 percent of consumers say content from friends or family influence their purchases decisions, while just 23 percent say content from celebrities and influencers are impactful.”
-But micro-influencers are probably your best bet when it comes to spreading genuine, palpable enthusiasm where your audience might see it.
+But micro-influencers are probably your best bet for spreading genuine, palpable enthusiasm where your audience might see it.

-Industry leaders have advocated for the potential of influencers to help B2B firms, like marketing executive Ryan Stern, who argues that, “for B2B tech companies, influencers can also create journalistic, educational content, drawing on the opinions of in-house experts, like [YouTube influencer Marques] Brownlee’s interviews with tech luminaries.”
-Many of the same principles that apply to successful B2B content in general—telling a good story, giving your audience a peek into the sophisticated or unusual, imparting information in accessible and enthusiastic terms—can work well with influencers, too.
+Industry leaders have advocated for the potential of influencers to help B2B firms, like marketing executive Ryan Stern, who argues that “for B2B tech companies, influencers can also create journalistic, educational content, drawing on the opinions of in-house experts, like [YouTube influencer Marques] Brownlee’s interviews with tech luminaries.”
+Many of the same principles that apply to successful B2B content—telling a good story, giving your audience a peek into the sophisticated or unusual, and imparting information in accessible and enthusiastic terms—can work well with influencers, too.